Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 The Renaissance Curacao’s Infinity Beach Club – yes, that’s a POOL!

-Ocean water is pumped up to the beach area and water pours over the infinity edge giving the illusion that it is returning back to the sea.
+Ocean water is pumped up to the beach area and water pours over the infinity edge giving the illusion that it is returning to the sea.
 It’s hard to find a more tranquil spot to spend the day.

 Curacao Marriott Beach Resort – Located on a beautiful stretch of beach just a few miles from Willemstad, the 5-star Marriott resort has everything you need for the perfect beach vacation.
-Rooms are sleek and modern with stunning views of the sea.

 Dolphin Suites – Situated in a tranquil location just off busy Mambo Beach, this boutique hotel is a great choice for families or anyone on a budget.
 All rooms, studios, and suites feature either a kitchenette or full kitchen facilities.

-Top 4 Things to Do on Curacao
+Top 3 Things to Do on Curacao

 1. Take a walking tour of Willemstad